 If you visit the Palm Beaches in March or later, be sure to visit Rapids Water Park for a few hours.
 South Florida’s largest water park has 30 acres of fun, including 35 water slides, a wave pool, and a relaxing lazy river.
 From the Splish Splash Lagoon, where the three slides have no height restrictions, to Splash Hill’s eight slides with a minimum height requirement of only 36 inches, this park has something for everyone.

-Plan Your Trip to Marriott Resort Palm Beach Singer Island
+Plan a Trip to Marriott Resort Palm Beach Singer Island

 Ready to plan your getaway to Florida’s Gold Coast?
 Start by checking out Marriott Resort Palm Beach Singer Island, the only all-suite beachfront resort in Palm Beach County.
 It’s the perfect hotel to host your family’s winter escape!